 Can I use any shop bought topper for this?

 The simple answer is Yes!
 But you will again run into a myriad of questions about the quality of topper, materials used, and firmness rating.
 Here at John Ryan By Design, we have undertaken significant research to match our topper with our mattresses for you and can provide advice on what is suitable for a certain type of mattress.
 We only sell the highest quality toppers with generous depths to ensure minimal compression and the longest lifespan for the type of bed.

 Top 5 Foam Mattress Construction Tips

-1 – A no-turn mattress is not a benefit, but a requirement of the memory foam construction method.
-The memory foam, softer material, sits on top of the reflex foam, firm supportive material, and this makes the mattress one sided.
+1 – A no-turn mattress is not a benefit, but a requirement of the foam construction method.
+The softer foam, such as memory foam, sits on top of the reflex foam, firm supportive material, and this makes the mattress one-sided.
 To turn it would damage the mattress.
 Don’t be duped into thinking this saves you time.
 Our range all come with dual construction fully turnable toppers to extend the life of your mattress.

 2 -Memory foam and other foams will all compress at some point as they ‘bed in’.
 It is not always a bad thing providing it is minimal and consistent.
 The cheaper the material the quicker and more prominent the compression.
 Minimal compression is known as bedding in.
 A compression that is over the accepted 2cm amount is known as dipping where the bed has failed you.
 You should always be looking at 5cm plus for your Memory foam layer so that the compression is minimal.
 The thinner the layer the more prominent the compression, so a 2cm Memory foam layer that compresses by 2cm will fail to have any purpose!